 The Scorecard Problem.

 Every scorecard is a discipleship document.
 The question is not whether yours is forming your team.
-The question is what it is forming them into.
+The question is what is it forming them into.

-I grew up in an incredible Fortune 500 company whose CEO famously ingrained in all of its young leaders, “What gets measured gets attended to and what gets attended to gets done.”
-A nice rendition of a management doctrine largely attributed to Peter Drucker.
-But here is the part of that line — which Drucker probably never said, though it sounds enough like him that the attribution has stuck — that very few leaders sit with long enough: what gets measured gets managed is true, but it is only half the truth.
-The British economist Charles Goodhart, writing in the 1970s, named the second half more accurately, in my opinion: when a measure becomes a target, it ceases to be a good measure.
-In a sense, both lines describe the same gravitational pull.
-And both stop short of the third truth, which is the one that is likely the most dangerous: what gets measured long enough eventually gets worshipped.
-You’ve heard the phrase “you are what you eat”, and likewise, whatever the organization counts or measures, the organization slowly becomes.
-The dashboard is far more than just a reporting instrument.
-It is a forming instrument.
-And while you may not agree with me, I believe that it is, in the truest sense of the word, a discipleship document.
-Why?
-Because it literally teaches and disciplines the team on what to chase, what to celebrate, and over time, what or who to be.
+I grew up in an incredible Fortune 500 company whose CEO told every young leader: “What gets measured gets attended to and what gets attended to gets done.”
+That line is usually attributed to Peter Drucker, though he probably never said it.
+But few leaders sit with the next part long enough.
+What gets measured gets managed is true, but only half the truth.
+The British economist Charles Goodhart, writing in the 1970s, named the other half more sharply: when a measure becomes a target, it ceases to be a good measure.
+Both describe the same gravitational pull.
+And both stop short of a third truth, arguably more dangerous than either: what gets measured long enough eventually gets worshipped.
+You’ve heard “you are what you eat.”
+The same holds for organizations.
+What you count, you gradually become.
+The dashboard — the working face of the scorecard, the part your team sees every week — teaches the team what to chase, what to celebrate, and over time, what or who to be.
+In the truest sense, it is a discipleship document.

 Where most scorecards actually come from